Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh requires a recking ball to bowl
+Jayesh wears boxer shorts made from barbed wire.

-Updated on: [14/8/2025]
+Updated on: [15/8/2025]
 <!-- #jokeEnd -->